alansun17904/TeXControl/README.md

 git clone https://github.com/alansun17904/TeXControl.git
 ```

-Then descending into the newly cloned directory and running the installation script.
+Then descending into the newly cloned directory and run the installation script.
 ```bash
 cd TeXControl
 ./install.sh